 Hermanus is a fishermans dream.
 The Hemel & Aarde Valley has fresh water fishing spots.
 The beaches, lagoons and cliffs along the coast provide many perfect off-shore fishing locations and there are several companies that will take you deep sea fishing too.
 The waters of Walker Bay abound with galjoen, cob, red roman, steenbras and many more fish.
 Fishing permits can be obtained from the magistrates office and the post office.

 Take the Flight of Giants and see the whales from the air with African Wings.
 If the whales aren't in the bay African Wings will whizz you off to see the big 5 - just a 30 minute flight away.

-Hermanus is boasts one of the most beautiful golf courses n the country – the 18 hole Hermanus Golf Club – a secret favourite of many golfing pro’s.
+Hermanus is boasts one of the most beautiful golf courses n the country - the 27 hole Hermanus Golf Club - a secret favourite of many golfing pro's.
 There are also 3 other golf courses in the surrounding area for golfers who like a bit of variety.
-The newest is the Arabella Golf Course at the Arabella-Sheraton Hotel on the banks of the Bot River.
+The newest is the Arabella Golf Course at the Arabella Hotel & Spa on the banks of the Bot River.
 The course at Kleinbaai, 4 km from Gansbaai, has a sea-view and the Kleinmond course is situated in a spectacular setting at the foot of the Three Sisters mountain.